zaida04/guilded.js/packages/guilded.js/README.md

 ## 📝 About

 `guilded.js` is a library written in TypeScript usable in either TypeScript or JavaScript projects.
-It provides structures, abstraction, and utilities for interaction between the guilded API and your bot.
-It includes the other various pieces that make up the Guilded.JS collection of packages.
+It provides structures, abstraction, and utilities for interaction between your bot and the Guilded API.

 ## 📥 Installation

 <a href="https://npmjs.org/package/guilded.js"><img src="https://nodei.co/npm/guilded.js.png" alt="NPM"></a>

-**Recommended that you use node v16+**
+**Recommended that you use node v18+**

 - `npm install guilded.js`
 - `yarn add guilded.js`